micro-ROS/micro-ROS.github.io/_docs/overview/ROS_2_feature_comparison/index.md

 Feature | | Availability in micro-ROS
 -- | -- | --
 Build system | <span class="status_flag">&#10003;</span> | micro-ROS provides two ways of building a micro-ROS application.
 The first uses the [micro_ros_setup](https://github.com/micro-ROS/micro_ros_setup) tool integrated in a ROS 2 workspace.
 With this approach, the build systems of NuttX, FreeRTOS, and Zephyr are integrated with colcon.
-The other provides micro-ROS as a component of external development frameworks (e.g., ESP-IDF and Zephyr build system).
+The other provides micro-ROS as a component for external development frameworks (e.g., ESP-IDF and Zephyr build system).
 Supported hardware | <span class="status_flag">&#10003;</span> | micro-ROS officially supports four boards.
-For the moments, all official ports are based on the STM32 series from ST and on the ESP32 from Espressif.
+For the moment, all official ports are based on the STM32 series from ST and on the ESP32 from Espressif.
 Find more info [here](https://micro-ros.github.io/docs/overview/hardware/).
 More ports have been carried out by users, check the [complete list](https://github.com/micro-ROS/micro_ros_setup#supported-platforms).
 Supported Operating Systems | <span class="status_flag">&#10003;</span> | micro-ROS is supported by the RTOSes FreeRTOS, Zephyr, NuttX, in addition to Linux and Windows.

 ### micro-ROS specific features